 For example, you can use “your service” AND “your location” to find the mentions and comments relevant to your business and location.

 Remember that each of these comments can be a potential lead for you.
-You can assign these leads to your team members and use labels to stay organized.
+You can assign these leads to your team members, use labels, and do a little data labeling to stay organized.

 Step 4: Utilize Sentiment Analysis